 CAMP AND FIELD TRIPS

-Students taking courses in which field trips or industrial visits are required and also for those attending university camps will be charged fees to cover the costs and the student is expected to pay for these in cash at the time the trip is planned.
+Students taking courses in which field trips or industrial visits are required and also for those attending university camps will be charged fees to cover the costs and the student is expected to pay for these in cash to the business office at the time the trip is planned.

 The university operates a cafeteria where each student is charged a minimum amount irrespective of the actual amount of consumption.
 Majority of students, however, find this amount inadequate, and are thus permitted to purchase meal coupons up to an amount determined each year by the university.
 Should a student find the amount still inadequate, he/she can get more coupons with special permission from the finance officer.
 Such a privilege, however, is extended only to those maintaining a credit balance with the university.